-This mentoring programme is for you if you are a talented writer who fulfils the eligibility criteria (see below) and if you are seeking targeted, detailed one-to-one feedback on your work-in-progress, plus industry advice.
-You can apply for mentoring with respect to a project at any stage of writing (from just starting to redrafting) and for a work written in any of the following genres/categories:
+This mentoring programme is for you if you are a talented writer who fulfils the eligibility criteria and if you are seeking targeted, detailed one-to-one feedback on your work-in-progress, plus industry advice.
+You can apply to be mentored for a project at any stage of writing (from just starting to redrafting) and written in any of the following genres/categories:

 - Novel written for adults

 - Novel written for children (older than 7) or young adults

 - Collection of short stories

 (We may extend the range of genres in future years of the Breakthrough Writers’ Programme).

 If you’re selected for mentoring, we will match you with a mentor from our experienced team of author-tutors whose area of expertise/interest matches the kind of project you’re working on.

 On three occasions over a nine-month period, you can send up to 10,000 words from your work-in-progress to your mentor, who will read it and meet with you on Zoom for one hour (on a mutually agreeable date) to discuss it in-depth, providing valuable and constructive verbal feedback plus 500 words of notes each time.
 You can also use a mentoring session to have an in-depth discussion about plot issues, by instead sending a synopsis plus an 8,000-word extract – or just a synopsis and a sheet of issues and questions to put to the mentor.